Price information

 Waterproof pack for personal equipment (40-60 ltr)

 Pack all your personal equipment in a couple of small waterproof bags, rather than one big one due to the slim size of the sled.
-Do note that you need to pack some of the common equipment’s to your sledge as well, and space is quite limited.
+Do note that you need to pack some of the common equipment to your sled as well, and space is quite limited.

 You can store other luggage at Basecamp Hotel during the trip.